cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/configuration.md

 ---
 title: Configuration
-description: Workertown adheres to a principal we call "sensible defaults, absolute configuration".
+description: Workertown adheres to a principal we call "sensible defaults, advanced configuration".
 ---

 Sensible defaults, absolute configuration.
 That statement is at the core of our